SuperTapood/Game-Engine/README.md

 full screen option

 #### General Objects
-circle, button with borders, input field, text button, picture buttons, circle buttons, n-sided shapes, buttons with effects
+circle, button with borders, input field, text button, picture buttons, circle buttons, n-sided shapes, buttons with effects, add collision methods to player, group and placeholder

 #### Music Player
 Use pygame.mixer to play sounds.
 Add a Music_Player object to play and set and all that.